International Business Machines Corporation

 Is IBM stock overvalued or undervalued?

-Based on current metrics, IBM appears significantly overvalued.
+Based on current metrics, IBM appears undervalued relative to its growth prospects.

 What are the main risks of holding IBM?